jessev14/health-monitor/README.md

 NOTE: Depending on how different systems implement temp HP, this feature may not function properly for temp Max HP.

+### Enable Health Monitor Chat Message Trash Icon
+For GM users, adds the trash icon to Health Monitor chat messages to allow for deleting these messages.

 ## Technical Notes
 A callback is registered to the `preUpdateActor` hook.
 When a change in HP is detected, that data is used to create a chat message logging the value of the change.